ashtekar/agent-bio-summary/README.md

 2. **Analyzes** and ranks articles based on relevance, impact, and novelty
 3. **Generates** educational summaries written for 15-year-old high school students
 4. **Emails** daily digests to specified recipients
+5. **Collects human feedback** on summaries and articles via thumbs up/down links in emails for future model fine-tuning

 ## 🏗️ Architecture